Not an American user?

-is an isometric adventure game with action-based combat and light role-playing elements.
+Veil of Darkness is an isometric role-playing game with action-based combat and adventure elements.
 Most of the game is dedicated to exploring the game world in a fairly open-ended fashion, gathering information and items.
 Puzzle-solving is conversation- and inventory-based; many battles are also designed in a puzzle-like manner, with the hero being able to defeat certain enemies only with specific weapons.
-Heavy inventory management and status ailments to take care of contribute to the game's RPG angle.
+Heavy inventory management and status ailments contribute to the game's RPG mechanics.

 There are currently no topics for this game.

 TriviaA small bug in the game makes it possible to kill just about anything, including the "unkillable" entities and those that should only succumb to particular weapons - perhaps with the exception of Kairn and the living statues (activated if the vampire isn't killed), and even that, I believe, due to their extremely high rate of hitpoints rather than to their actual immortality.
 How to do it?
 Simply by throwing objects at the enemy!
 The heavier or sharper the object, the more damage it will do.
 In this way you can, e.g., kill Andrei the Zombie and spend all your silver instead of having the silver sword (the only weapon to whose hits Andrei reacts) made of it! :) This bug is present in all versions of the game that I've played (that is, two versions ;)